joelbarton-io/LS216/problem_areas.md

 - log out every new change to ensure things are working as expected before you continue

 - INTERESTING BEHAVIOUR WITH `myObj.hasOwnProperty(myProp)` vs myObj[myProp] in a conditional statement

+- HOW DOES `Object.fromEntries(entries)` work when dealing with a 'sorted' array?